textanalyticsman/textanalyticsman.github.io/_posts/2019-01-16-GneratingANetworkFromText.markdown

 |:--:|
 | *Entities recognized while you read this text* |

 This is the fist step of the workflow described above; the network that I am going to create here is based on ten articles from a Peruvian newspaper.
-Thus, following I am going to show you how to use the SW to ingest data, get entities and classify entities as persons (PER), locations (LOC), organizations (ORG) and other (OTH) when FreeLing (engine used by this software) is not able to classify an entity.
+Thus, following I am going to show you how to use the SW to ingest data, get entities and classify entities as persons (PER), locations (LOC), organizations (ORG) and other (OTH).
+Others (OTH) is used when FreeLing (engine used by this software) is not able to classify an entity.

 1.  **Creating some articles on the database**.